KhronosGroup/glTF/specification/1.1/README.md

 ### sampler.interpolation

 Interpolation algorithm.
 When an animation targets a node's rotation, and the animation's interpolation is `"LINEAR"`, spherical linear interpolation (slerp) should be used to interpolate quaternions.
+When interpolation is `"STEP"`, animated value remains constant to the value of the first point of the timeframe, until the next timeframe.

 * **Type**: `string`
 * **Required**: No, default: `"LINEAR"`
-* **Allowed values**: `"LINEAR"`
+* **Allowed values**: `"LINEAR"`, `"STEP"`

 ### sampler.output :white_check_mark:

-The ID of a parameter in this animation to use as keyframe output.
+The ID of an accessor, containing keyframe output values.
+Output and input accessors must have the same `count`.
+When sampler is used with TRS target, output accessor's componentType must be `FLOAT`.

 * **Type**: `string`
 * **Required**: Yes